 |NUMBER OF TURNS||15|

-|MOST POLES||Sebastian Vettel (3)|
+|MOST POLES||Sebastian Vettel, Lewis Hamilton (3)|

-Situated 30km south-west of the Bahrain capital Manama, the Bahrain International Circuit is built on the site of a former camel farm.
+Situated 30km south-west of the Bahrain capital Manama, Bahrain International Circuit is built on the site of a former camel farm.
 Crown Prince of Bahrain, Shaikh Salman bin Hamad Al Khalifa, was enthusiastic for the track to be built and for the pinnacle of motorsport to visit the country – so much so that it became a national objective for the country.

 The track’s surface was shipped from Shropshire in the United Kingdom, and the circuit cost $150 million to build.
-The width of tarmac changes around the track, allowing multiple racing lines in some parts of the circuit.
+The width of tarmac changes around Bahrain International Circuit, allowing multiple racing lines in some parts of the track.
 The circuit was finished just in time – but there were many time concerns throughout its construction and, though the track was finished, many of the surrounding facilities were not.

-- Neel Jani was the first person to drive a Formula One car in Bahrain.
+- Neel Jani was the first person to drive a Formula 1 car in Bahrain.
 He took to the streets of Manama in February 2004 as part of the promotional campaign for the maiden race.